A way of seeing hope I didn’t plan to write — and why it changes how you think about it

 Notice what this phrase doesn’t say.
 It doesn’t say hope is a feeling you have.
 It doesn’t say hope is a gift some people are born with.
 It doesn’t say hope arrives when conditions are right.

-This matters more than it might seem.
+This matters more than it seems.
 If hope is a feeling, you’re at the mercy of your mood, your circumstances, your neurochemistry on any given morning.
-If hope is what happens — a byproduct of something you do — then it’s within reach every single day, regardless of how you feel when the alarm goes off.
+If hope is what happens, it is a byproduct of something you do.
+Then it’s within reach every single day.
+This is true regardless of how you feel when the alarm goes off.

 That shift changed everything for me.
 I stopped waiting for hope to show up and started doing the things that produce it.